Qiskit/qiskit-metapackage/docs/install.rst

 Qiskit supports Python 3.5 or later.

 We recommend installing `Anaconda <https://www.anaconda.com/download/>`__, a cross-platform Python distribution for scientific computing.
-Jupyter Lab, included in Anaconda, is recommended for interacting with Qiskit.
+Jupyter, included in Anaconda, is recommended for interacting with Qiskit.

 Qiskit is tested and supported on the following 64-bit systems: